uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Reports by doctors, dentists, and nurses were similarly assigned a two-year retention period.[^349]

 Often, the existing record lacks needed detail.
-For example, it was not uncommon for principals, in their annual reports, to state that a specific number of students had died in<!--x-->
-the previous year, but not to name them.[^350]
+For example, it was not uncommon for principals, in their annual reports, to state that a specific number of students had died in <!-- page 099 -->the previous year, but not to name them.[^350]
 It was not until 1935 that Indian Affairs adopted a formal policy on how deaths at the schools were to be reported and investigated.[^351]

 There can be no certainty that all deaths were, in fact, reported to Indian Affairs—the Truth and Reconciliation Commission of Canada has located reports of student deaths in church records that are not reported in government documents.[^352]